yiyunwu2001/SudokuSolver/README.md

-# SudokuSolver
+# Sudoku Puzzle Solver

-As an avid sudoku puzzler, I have always wanted to create a program that could supplement a human puzzle solver by instantly filling the grid with markings and simple deductions.
+As an avid sudoku puzzler, I had always wanted to create a program that could supplement a human puzzle solver by instantly filling the grid with markings and simple deductions.
 The C language program I created runs on XCode.
 At this point, the program can solve advanced-level problems that require the use of XWing and YWing solving techniques.

-Sudoku Techniques Used:
+Sudoku Techniques Used:\
-Doubles
+Doubles\
-Hidden singles
+Hidden singles\
-Hidden doubles
+Hidden doubles\
-Singles
+Singles\
-Locked candidate
+Locked candidate\
-Pointing tuple
+Pointing tuple\
-X wing
+X wing\
 Y wing

 More algorithms, such as "hidden triples," will be added in the future to improve the program's problem-solving capabilities.